(Trigger warning: this post contains disturbing material. Proceed at your own risk.)

 My father was a pedophile, who targeted young males, and horribly neglected the females in his life.
 Several of my childhood friends were molested by the man.
 He was also a teacher (as I am), and abused that position to find new victims.
 He was never punished by the criminal justice system.
 I did report his behavior to police, late in his life, but he had successfully hidden all evidence of his crimes by this point, and the police came to conclusion that my report was false.
 My surviving family had tried to convince me for years not to report his crimes, as a shameful family secret, but I eventually reached the breaking point, which means I had to act, which I did — not that it did any good.
 The police dropped their investigation, and then harassed me, as if I had filed a false complaint.

 For a time when I was young, I had a roommate, a college student named Jerry.
 I had no idea that Jerry was secretly my father’s primary sexual partner, only learning of that years later.
-My mother discovered this, but did not divorce him immediately, staying in this hell of a marriage for the sake of my sister and myself.
+My mother discovered this, but did not divorce him immediately, staying in that hell of a marriage for the sake of my sister and myself.
 Much later, she did divorce him.
 I reacted by legally changing my last name to my mother’s maiden name, just to show whose side I was on.

 Can you imagine being a teenager, and having your own father molest your neighborhood friends?
 I don’t have to imagine it — those memories are burned into my brain.
 I’ve had to go so far as to be tested for HIV, just in case I was a direct target myself, for it is difficult for me to trust my memory.
 Fortunately, the test results cleared me of worrying about possibly contracting AIDS.

-There’s worse.
+There’s more.
 When the two of us were going somewhere in the car, he would often masturbate, while driving, to the point of orgasm, in full view of me, under the guise of “sex education,” in my tween and early teen years.
 I did not realize until later how harmful this was to me, but now I know this is one of several reasons I have to deal with PTSD for the rest of my life.

 There’s also the matter of religion.
 My father hopped from one religion to another every few years, and tried his best to drag the whole family along with him each time.
 The new “word from on high” was in effect, and previous revelations were abandoned.
 These religions varied from the ultra-conservative Church of Christ, to a degenerate form of Buddhism called Soka Gakkai, to his own version of a Native-American-belief-based magic-mushroom cult, and many others.
 He was quite charismatic, and never had any trouble attracting a small group of “disciples” to follow him along whichever pseudo-spiritual “path” he was on.
 I grew up, unsurprisingly, with the attitude that all religions were both harmful, and deeply flawed.
 If you want to raise a young child to become an atheist, there is no more effective approach than what my father did with regards to religion.